 CircleCI-Public/mcp-server-circleci — Diagnostic-First CI/CD

-CircleCI-Public/mcp-server-circleci (84 stars, 57 forks, 303 commits, Apache 2.0) is the most thoughtfully designed CI/CD MCP server.
+CircleCI-Public/mcp-server-circleci (84 stars, 57 forks, 308 commits, Apache 2.0) is the most thoughtfully designed CI/CD MCP server.
 Where GitHub’s server treats CI/CD as one feature among many, CircleCI’s server was built specifically for pipeline diagnostics.
+Now at v0.15.1 (last updated April 21, 2026 — no new releases since last review).

-- Prompt templates — generation and evaluation tools (new)
+• Prompt templates — generation and evaluation tools

-Deployment options expanded: NPX-based local servers, Docker containers, and self-managed remote MCP servers.
+Deployment options: NPX-based local servers, Docker containers, and self-managed remote MCP servers.
 Supports Cursor, VS Code, Claude Desktop, Windsurf, Claude Code, and Amazon Q Developer.

 What works well